SWI-Prolog/packages-jpl/docs/DeploymentLinux.md

-# JPL - Deployment - Making JPL work under Linux
+# Deploying for users - on Linux

 Recall that to use JPL under linux one must have the following in place: